Fluge476/URPFrameAccumulationRendererFeature/README.md

 This Renderer Feature requires Unity 6 / RenderGraph API.
 I might port it to the pre-render graph URP API, however, that is not currently a priority.

-Included is a simple fullscreen alpha blending shader graph that allows for a PS2-style accumulation blur to be mimicked.
-Simply create a material, plug it into the renderer feature, and you should be good to go.
+To use the included example blur shadergraph, simply create a material based on it, plug it into the renderer feature, and you should be good to go.

 A .unitypackage file is provided for your convenience.